carlshen/SkfCardApp/README.md

      Callback function is onDecryptFile(String result);

-	 return Json format string, ode: 0 is ok, outputFile is the decrypt result file；
+	 return Json format string, code: 0 is ok, outputFile is the decrypt result file；

   The String result is Json format, which will provide more information, such as: